-Final Exam (worth up to 200 points or 20% of the overall course grade)
+Final Exam (worth up to 100 points or 10% of the overall course grade)

-This objective (true/false, matching, multiple choice) exam will be taken during the time allotted for final exams.
+This online, objective (true/false, matching, multiple choice exam will be taken during the time allotted for final exams.
 This exam will be cumulative.
+This exam will be posted in Blackboard and must be taken during the time allotted for final exams at South Plains College.
+Please remember you must take the Final Exam in one sitting, you cannot start it and save it to finish later.
+You must take the exams individually.